-Donny Hathaway is remembered for many songs, though perhaps most often his duet with soul R&B singer Roberta Flack entitled Where is the Love (1972), and his solo rendition of A Song for You (1971), which happens to be a cover of a Leon Russell song released in 1970.
+Donny Hathaway is remembered for many songs, though perhaps most prominently his duet with soul R&B singer Roberta Flack entitled Where is the Love (1972), and his solo rendition of A Song for You (1971), which happens to be a cover of a Leon Russell song released in 1970.

 A song about forgiveness and hope and a shot at redemption, A Song for You owes its power to its intimacy, repeating the refrain, “We’re alone now, and I’m singing this song for you.”

-Hathaway’s rendition remains the most remembered, perhaps not only for his versatility and soulfulness — he too began singing in a gospel choir, having been raised by his grandmother who was a professional gospel singer — but also the way the arrangement creates the environment the lyrics describe.
+Hathaway’s rendition remains the most memorable, perhaps not only for his versatility and soulfulness — he too began singing in a gospel choir, having been raised by his grandmother who was a professional gospel singer — but also the way the arrangement creates the environment the lyrics describe.

 Most of the song is just a duet between Hathaway and a piano, which really doesn’t do too much other than pulse various chords.
 During the verses, strings and different instruments enter with simple short phrases or counter-melodies.
 Yet, one can easily imagine a single singer-pianist playing the song before an audience of one — the “you” the song is dedicated to — revealing all the candor and love the performer has left to share.

 The pace — tempo — of the song also signifies comfort in discomfort.
 Whenever one pleads and bears his soul for another to see, he wills himself for potential rejection and downfall.
 The song seeks forgiveness — But now I’m so much better / And if my words don’t come together / Listen to the melody — and insists on permanent love that is in a place / Where there is no space or time for I love you for my life.
 The plodding tempo reveals an thoughtfulness of the singer who continues to try to redeem himself.